arjunsehajpal/arjunsehajpal.github.io/content/posts/LLM-Evaluation-02.md

 - Irrelevance: The answer is generated from irrelevant information present in the context.

 ## Evaluation Strategy
+When evaluating the RAG systems, it is crucial to employ diverse evaluation paradigms to capture the full spectrum of performance.
+These paradigms can be categorized into isolated evaluations of retrieval and synthesis, and end-to-end evaluations.

 The answer generation process in RAG-enabled systems can be broken down to three stages:
 1. Input query
 2. Context retrieval